 CAN DEBIT CARD TYPES OR PURCHASING LIMITATIONS EFFECT $end P2P SERVICE?

-The maximum amount a customer can send at one time is $500 unless otherwise limited by their own debit card purchasing limit settings.
+The maximum amount a customer can send at one time is $2,500 unless otherwise limited by their own debit card purchasing limit settings.
 More restrictive limits may be temporarily imposed for security purposes.
 In many cases, if the receiver is using a qualifying debit card, the funds will be accepted on the same business day.
-However, if the receiver does not have a qualifying debit card, and uses their checking account number, the funds may take up to three business days to arrive.
+However, if the receiver does not have a qualifying debit card and uses their checking account number, the funds may take 5-7 business days to arrive.

 WHAT HAPPENS IF THE CUSTOMER’S DEBIT CARD IS REPLACED DUE TO A LOST/STOLEN CARD FRAUD?